-- 1. A node n with Node-ID n.id wishing to register as a service provider starts from a starting level Lstart (see Section 4.2 for the details on selecting the starting level).
-Therefore, node n sets level=Lstart. - Node n MUST send a RELOAD Fetch request to fetch the contents of the tree node responsible for I(level, n.id).
-An interval I(l,k)is the interval at level 1 in the ReDiR tree that includes key k.
+1. A node n with Node-ID n.id wishing to register as a service provider starts from a starting level Lstart (see Section 4.2 for the details on selecting the starting level).
+Therefore, node n sets the current level to level=Istart.

+- 2. Node n MUST send a RELOAD Fetch request to fetch the contents of the tree node responsible for I(level,n.id).
+An interval I(l,k) is the interval at level l in the ReDiR tree that includes key k.
 The fetch MUST be a wildcard fetch. - 3.
-Node n MUST send a RELOAD Store request to add its RedirServiceProvider entry to the dictionary stored in the tree node responsible for I(level, n.id) - 4.
-If node n's Node-ID (n.id) is the lowest or highest Node-ID stored in the tree node responsible for I(Lstart, n.id), node n MUST reduce the current level by one (i.e., set level=level-1) and continue up the ReDiR tree towards the root level (level 0), repeating the steps 2 and 3 above.
-Node n MUST continue in this way until it reaches either the root of the tree or a level at which n.id is not the lowest or highest Node-ID in the interval I(level, n.id). - Node n MUST also perform a downward walk in the ReDiR tree, during which it goes through the tree nodes responsible for intervals I(Lstart, n.id), I(Lstart+1, n.id), I(Lstart+2, n.id), etc. At each step, node n MUST fetch the responsible tree node, and store its RedirServiceProvider record in that tree node if n.id is the lowest or highest Node-ID in its interval.
+Node n MUST send a RELOAD Store request to add its RedirServiceProvider entry to the dictionary stored in the tree node responsible for I(level,n.id).
+Note that node n always stores its RedirServiceProvider entry, regardless of the contents of the dictionary. - 4.
+If node n's Node-ID (n.id) is the lowest or highest Node-ID stored in the tree node responsible for I(Lstart,n.id), node n MUST reduce the current level by one (i.e., set level=level-1) and continue up the ReDiR tree towards the root level (level 0), repeating the steps 2 and 3 above.
+Node n MUST continue in this way until it reaches either the root of the tree or a level at which n.id is not the lowest or highest Node-ID in the interval I(level,n.id). - 5.
+Node n MUST also perform a downward walk in the ReDiR tree, during which it goes through the tree nodes responsible for intervals I(Lstart,n.id), I(Lstart+1,n.id), I(Lstart+2,n.id), etc. At each step, node n MUST fetch the responsible tree node, and store its RedirServiceProvider record in that tree node if n.id is the lowest or highest Node-ID in its interval.
 Node n MUST end this downward walk as soon as it reaches a level 1 at which it is the only service provider in its interval I(1,n.id).

-Note that above, when we refer to 'the tree node responsible for I(1,k)', we mean the entire tree node (that is, all the intervals within the tree node) responsible for interval I(1,k).
-In contrast, I(1,k) refers to a specific interval within a tree node.
+Note that above, when we refer to 'the tree node responsible for I(l,k)', we mean the entire tree node (that is, all the intervals within the tree node) responsible for interval I(l,k).
+In contrast, I(l,k) refers to a specific interval within a tree node.